IAmBaut/ImgboardTools/README.md

 The GUI is experimental and may not be as up to date as the CLI and troubleshooting will be less obvious on it.
 Use at your own risk.

-If you are on Windows you can save the GUI script as ".pyw" instead of ".py" to prevent the console from opening.
+If you are on Windows you can save the GUI script as `.pyw` instead of `.py` to prevent the console from opening.
 This also means less feedback in case of errors though.

 ## Examples